-• Give more visibility to students and more student engagement.
-Explain big student representation in the WG
+Give more visibility to students and more student engagement

-In our efforts to foster sustainability, we recognize that students play a critical role as both visionaries and advocates for change.
+In our efforts to foster sustainability, we recognise that students play a critical role as both visionaries and advocates for change.
 Engaging students in green practices not only helps raise awareness but also encourages the development of innovative solutions tailored to their institutions and future professions.

 - Integrate Green Topics into Student Councils: If a student council or similar body exists, introduce environmental issues as a regular topic of discussion.
 This can be a platform to conduct brainstorming sessions where students can freely explore ideas and strategies for promoting sustainable practices. - Invite Student Input on Sustainability: Students often bring fresh and creative perspectives to complex issues.
 Encourage students to share their ideas on improving green practices within their institutions.
 This approach not only empowers young minds but also allows for practical, innovative solutions that may otherwise be overlooked. - Conduct a Student-Led Survey on Green Practices: Organise a survey designed and led by students to gather feedback and insights on current green practices.
 This can be instrumental in identifying areas for improvement and understanding students' priorities and concerns. - Support Student Ideas with Resources: Providing students with tools, resources, and mentorship to turn their ideas into action demonstrates a commitment to sustainability.
-Where possible, allocate resources or seek partnerships that help students bring their projects to life.
+Where possible, allocate resources or seek partnerships that help students bring their projects to life. - Host a Green Student Meeting: Organise an event specifically for students to discuss environmental topics.
+Such a gathering can inspire students, create a sense of community, and spark collaboration on green projects across different institutions.